Asparagus, Ham, and Gruyere Quiche

 asparagus, ham, and gruyere quiche on a blue tea towel.

-Ham and scalloped potatoes have been on our family’s Easter menu since…forever.
-I love a good fire glazed ham, but this Easter, I’m serving brunch instead.
+Glazed ham and scalloped potatoes have been on our family’s Easter menu since…forever.
+I love a good ham, but this Easter, I’m serving brunch instead.

 Jump to:

-slice of asparagus quiche on a white plate.
+slice of asparagus and ham quiche on a white plate.

 Quiche ingredients

 • The base of the quiche is a store-bought pie crust.
 I used Pillsbury.
-Of course, you can make your own if you’d like!
+Of course, you can make your own if you’d like.
+This Crisco pie crust recipe is melt-in-your-mouth delicious.

-• A mixture of eggs and half & half create a creamy custard.
+• A mixture of eggs and half & half create a seriously creamy custard.

 • Asparagus, ham, and gruyere cheese are the stars of this quiche.
 See below for substitution ideas!